Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning

 \subsection{Human Example Collection and Augmentation}

 A Meta Oculus Quest 2 virtual reality (VR) headset was used to collect human examples of the reinforcement learning (RL) tasks being completed.
-The VR environment that was used shows the user a first person view of the task they needed to complete.
+The VR environment shows the user a first person view of the task they needed to complete.
 For example, when demonstrating the pick-and-place task, the user is shown the block that needs to be manipulated, along with a highlighted goal region where the block is to be placed.
 A view of this environment can be found in Fig. \ref{fig:oculus_view}.
 To manipulate the blocks, the user controls a Franka Emika Panda \cite{franka2021} end effector, which is mapped onto the right hand Oculus controller, and whose gripper is opened and closed with the controller joy-stick.
-Once the operator is comfortable with the controls, they can begin recording their motions and proceed to complete the task.
-Once the task is finished, the user stops the recording, causing the completed trajectory to be saved to the Oculus application's data file.
-The trajectory file can then be used to generate a replay buffer of human actions.
+The VR environment records the user's actions when completing the desired task, creating a trajectory file that can then be used to generate a replay buffer of human actions.